 The fax machine or facsimile machine is designed to send and receive an image electrically to another machine through a telephone line.
-Basically, it scans printed texts and images from the sender’s original paper and transmits the exact information to the recipient’s machine.
+It scans printed texts and images from the sender’s original paper and transmits the exact information to the recipient’s machine.
 In short, it reproduces copies of the original documents.

 The essential components for a fax machine to work are a dedicated telephone line, ink, and paper.
 Once the standard letter-sized sheet is inserted into the machine, it is scanned repeatedly to produce the texts and images.

-Today, modern machines are classified as inkjet and laser – the inkjet fax machines are less expensive but slow to print.
+Modern machines are classified as inkjet and laser – the inkjet fax machines are less expensive but slow to print.
 At the same time, the latter is ideal for office and business use because although they are more expensive, they print fast with high-quality texts and images.

 How to Use a Fax Machine?
 Overview